Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - You can now shift click on an item stack in the trader UI to move the entire stack to the trading area
 - Remove UTC to Local conversion for date/time fields.
 Now the field will display the current server UTC time for you to make the conversion, when UTC time is expected.
 - Added alpha channel to color variables
+`0.7.7`
+- Added thrall trigger filter on sphere and box zones
+- Added a head tracking toggle for puppet conversation nodes
+- Display the original name of a node in the node inspector
 ## Fixes
 `0.7.0`
 - Fixed the rule Is Math Not Zero using the old formula editor